 We offer a two-week programme.
 This includes:

-- Daily trips or activities around central Scotland
+- Daily trips and activities in central and Highland Scotland

-- Your child will be treated as part of our family, eating all meals with us, etc.
+- Your child will be treated as part of our family, eating all meals with us, cooking with us, playing family games, etc.

-- English lessons are available – it is your choice.
+- English lessons with a qualified teacher are available – it is your choice.

-It is sometimes possible to offer a one-week family homestay – please ask.
+It is also possible to offer a one-week family homestay – please ask.

 We aim for:

 - a significant improvement in your child’s confidence in understanding and speaking English.

 - a really enjoyable holiday, which will give your child an insight into Scotland and the British way of life.